Advanced-Methods-for-Text-Mining-2022/.github/profile/README.md

 ## News

+**[23.11.22]** Slides of the third exercise session (Backpropagation) are online.
+The time slots for lecture and exercise session are swapped tomorrow, thus the lecture is going to start at 12:15 and the exercise session is going to start at 14:00.

 **[17.11.22]** First Assignment is online.
 Remember that the deadline is the December 1st, 2022, at 12:15 (right before the exercise session).

 **[16.11.22]** Slides of the second lecture (Preliminaries: Machine Learning and Optimization 1) are online